junkerm/specmate/documentation/specmate-quick-start.md

 ## Installation

--Make sure you have Java 1.8 installed.
+- Make sure you have Java 1.8 installed.
 If not, obtain a Java 1.8 release, e.g. from here.
 To find out which Java version you are currently running, go to a console and type java -version.

--Obtain the latest Specmate relase from the download page.
+- Obtain the latest Specmate relase from the download page.

--Unzip Specmate to a folder of your choice.
+- Unzip Specmate to a folder of your choice.

--On Windows run start.bat, on Linux/Mac run start.sh
+- On Windows run start.bat, on Linux/Mac run start.sh

 ## Configuration
 Specmate is configured via the file specmate-config.properties.
 You can obtain a sample configuration file from here.